Rockwall fire turns out to be murder-suicide cover-up

-ROCKWALL — A Rockwall home goes up in flames at the crack of dawn.

-“The neighbors were reporting a fire that had occured at the location.
-Fire arrived to find an active fire scene and when they went inside, they found the bodies of two deceased people; adults,” Rockwall Police Sgt.
+ROCKWALL - "The neighbors were reporting a fire that had occured at the location.
+Fire arrived to find an active fire scene and when they went inside, they found the bodies of two deceased people; adults," Rockwall Police Sgt.
 Aaron McGrew said.

 Fears were heightened after a young child seemed to be missing.